 Flashbacks and Intrusive memories can be very painful and emotionally distressing, and, according to Ehlers et al. (2010), three main factors need to be considered when aiming to eliminate, or, at least, reduce the negative impact of, these kinds of memory.
 They identified the three factors as follows :

 - Becoming aware of what is triggering the memories

 - Understanding how the individual is interpreting the memories

-- Identifying and understanding behavioural and cognitive responses to the memories
+- Identifying and understanding behavioral and cognitive responses to the memories

-With this in mind, let’s look at strategies which we can implement to help manage our problem memories:
+With this in mind, let’s look at strategies that we can implement to help manage our problem memories:

 1) Flashbacks: strategies that are helpful in managing them:

 There are three main ways which can help us to achieve this:

 c) THOROUGH REVIEW OF THE FLASHBACK (this technique is connected to the psychological technique known as DESENSITISATION – by repeatedly exposing oneself to the feared object, or, in this case, memory, gradually weakens its negative psychological impact)